jckpn/lboro-comp-vision-notes/Computer Vision.md

 ## Region-Based Image Classification

-- It’s sometimes useful to classify images by their general contents – e.g. 'outdoors', '3D render', 'sports', etc.
+- It’s sometimes useful to classify images by their general contents – e.g. ‘outdoors’, ‘3D render’, ‘sports’, etc.
 - This requires a **region-based** approach, so we can associate each region of the image with a label
 - One way to do this is with **statistical modelling** -- i.e. get a probability model for each region of the image